bretlowery/snakr/README.md

 ## Known Issues / Future Features
 1. Django 1.5.11's SuspiciousOperation returns HTTP 500, not HTTP 400 (see http://stackoverflow.com/questions/35439621/django-suspiciousoperation-returns-as-http-500-on-google-app-engine-not-http-40).
 This means among other things that a badly formatted URL crashes WSGI, which is NOT good.
 This is my top priority to fix by applying the workaround mentioned in the StackOverflow page to run under Django 1.9.2 or latest possible.

-   **UPDATE:** I worked around this by implementing a custom /django/core/handlers/base.py that includes Django 1.9's SuspiciousOperation exception block with some minor changes.
+   **UPDATE:** v1.0.0 I worked around this by implementing a custom /django/core/handlers/base.py that includes Django 1.9's SuspiciousOperation exception block with some minor changes.
 Unknown short URLs etc. now return HTPP 400 with a meaningful error message.
+   **UPDATE:** v1.0.1 Fixed by implementing Django 1.9

 2. Request filtering is not yet robust.
 Some non-supported requests will return HTTP 500 due to the previous issue.

-   **UPDATE:** Much improved.
+   **UPDATE:** v1.0.0 Much improved.
 Not fully tested yet.
 Haven't gone through all of the use cases.
+   **UPDATE:** v1.0.1 Fixed by implementing Django 1.9 and a few bug fixes

 3. There is no admin page or reporting.
 Will add that.

 4. Geolocation detection is not working (see http://stackoverflow.com/questions/35492617/x-appengine-citylatlong-not-populated-on-google-app-engine-django-1-5-11-when-us).
 Will workaround or fix.

-   **UPDATE:** Fixed in latest version.
+   **UPDATE:** v1.0.0 Fixed

 5. Other diagnostic/tracking info to be added to snakr_log.

-   **UPDATE:** Added storage for some of these.
+   **UPDATE:** v1.0.0 Added storage for some of these.
 Looks like I'm hinting that I'm adding a robust demo fraud and abuse detection system later.
+   **UPDATE:** v1.0.1 Logging now removed from the db and placed into json logging files.

 6. snakr_log collects IPs with no encryption.
 This may not be legit for your applicable privacy and/or compliance needs.
 No other PII is collected.
 Check with your legal department or ex-spouse for all bad news.

-   **UPDATE:** I encode these now into binary(128).
+   **UPDATE:** v1.0.0 I encode these now into binary(128).
 This is for minimizing storage, NOT for encryption.
 They are NOT encrypted and can be reversed into the original readable IPs.
+   **UPDATE:** v1.0.1 Logging now removed from the db and placed into json logging files.

 7. Local testing with a local MySQL db was not tested or used with this.

+   **UPDATE:** v1.0.1 Local dev and QA now supported using local dev_appserver.py against either local MySQL or remote GCS.

 8. The GAE Development Environ was not tested or used with this.

+   **UPDATE:** v1.0.1 Local dev and QA now supported using local dev_appserver.py against either local MySQL or remote GCS.

 9. No test units are yet defined.
 It's a pretty simple app functionally; I'm not so sure this is really warranted.